shybovycha/shybovycha.github.io/_drafts/2015-09-14-two-sides-of-web-application.md

 {% endhighlight %}

 I found Gulp to be super-easy for tasks like compiling stylesheets, views and javascripts.
-But before we continue with Gulp, let's initialize an NPM project with `npm init` and install the plugins required:
+But before we continue with Gulp, lets initialize an NPM project with `npm init` and install the plugins required:

 {% highlight bash %}
 npm install -g gulp